 The Altar's cliff

 The Island of Saint Biagio is very popular with both tourists looking for some relax and scuba diving lovers.
-Close to the island is the famous Altar's cliff, one of the most known spots for diving in the Lake.
+Close to the island is the famous Altar's cliff, one of the best known spots for diving on the Lake.

 Its wall reaches a depth of 150m, and its best known characteristics are its two big balconies covered in yellow sponges, and a cave that houses big specimen of royal perch, pike, tench, eel, and bleak.

-Those who go scuba diving in July may be lucky enough to meet schoals of sardines moving towards the surface for mating season.
+Those who go scuba diving in July may be lucky enough to meet schools of sardines moving towards the surface for mating season.

-According to local tradition once a year holy mass is held on the Altar's cliff that fisherman can participate in from their boats.
+According to local tradition once a year holy mass is held on the Altar's cliff, and fisherman can participate from their boats.